dchristofis/E-commerce-Customer-Segmantation-Market-Basket-Analysis/README.md

 Utilize Pareto analysis to focus efforts on the most impactful products and customer segments for maximum revenue generation.
 ### **Customer Retention:**
 Leverage cohort analysis to enhance customer retention strategies, ultimately improving overall customer lifetime value.
-# **Purpose**
-The primary goal of this dataset is to empower data scientists, analysts, and businesses to extract meaningful insights that can drive strategic decision-making.
-By examining customer purchase data, users can gain a deeper understanding of customer behavior, optimize marketing strategies, and enhance overall business performance.

 **Methods Used**